RMP Mentors

 Virtual Project Pitches

-Mentors will be pitching each project to the RMP cohort during the virtual component of the program.
-This process ensures that the student is not only engaged in the research topic but also meets the technical requirements of the project.
+Mentors will pitch each project to the RMP cohort during the virtual component of the program.
+This process ensures that the student is not only interested in the research topic but also meets the technical requirements of the project.

 Mentors will have 7 minutes to pitch a project and take questions from the audience.
 They will also be invited to attend the break sessions to meet with students directly and answer additional questions.
 Mentors will be able to choose session blocks in the application form.